-Learn more about insurance issues related to mastectomy and breast reconstruction.
+Learn more about insurance issues related to a mastectomy and breast reconstruction.

 You will be numb across your chest (from your collarbone to the top of your rib cage).
-Unfortunately, this numbness is usually permanent.
+Unfortunately, this numbness usually doesn’t go away.
 You may get some feeling back over time, but it will never be the same as before surgery.